Anita Lasker-Wallfisch: Concentration camps

 Anita and Renate were sent to Auschwitz in December 1943 on separate prison trains, a far less squalid way to arrive than by cattle truck, and less dangerous, since there was no selection on arrival.
 Playing in the Women's Orchestra of Auschwitz saved her, as cello players were difficult to replace.
 The orchestra played marches as the slave labourers left the camp for each day's work and when they returned.
 They also gave concerts for the SS.

-By October 1944, the Red Army were advancing and Auschwitz was evacuated.
+By October 1944, the Red Army were advancing and Auschwitz slowly started getting evacuated.
 Anita was taken on a train with 3,000 others to Bergen-Belsen and survived for six months with almost nothing to eat.
 After the liberation by the British Army she was first transferred to a nearby displaced persons camp.
 Her sister Renate, who could speak English, became an interpreter with the British Army.

 During the Belsen Trial, which took place from September to November 1945, Anita testified against the camp commandant Josef Kramer, camp doctor Fritz Klein, and deputy camp commandant Franz Hössler, who were all sentenced to death and hanged that year.